Fitbit: Acquisition by Google

-In January 2021, Fitbit was acquired by Google and absorbed into its hardware division.
+In January 2021, Fitbit was acquired by Google for $2.1 billion and incorporated into its hardware division.
 The acquisition was scrutinized by regulators concerned over Google's access to personal data in both the United States and Europe.
-James Park stayed on as a vice president and general manager of Fitbit after Google's acquisition.
+James Park remained as vice president and general manager of Fitbit after the acquisition.

 In August 2022, Google rebranded their Fitbit devices as "Fitbit by Google" on Fitbit's website and the Google Store.
-On March 18, 2024, Google changed its Fitbit branding to Google Fitbit, removing the arrow icon and using Google Sans as the wordmark.
+On March 18, 2024, Google changed the brand name to Google Fitbit, removing the arrow icon and using Google Sans as the wordmark.

 In January 2024, it was reported that co-founders James Park and Eric Friedman were leaving the company following a reorganization of Google's hardware teams.

-In August 2024, Google discontinued Fitbit's smartwatches, focusing on the Pixel Watch line.
-The Fitbit brand would remain on trackers and its apps.
+In August 2024, Google discontinued Fitbit smartwatches to focus on the Pixel Watch line.
+Sandeep Waraich, Google's director of product management for Pixel wearables, stated Pixel Watch is the "next iteration of smartwatch" for Fitbit.
+The Fitbit brand remained on trackers and apps.

+In May 2026, it was announced that the Fitbit app would be renamed to Google Health on May 19, 2026.
+Along with the rename, Google introduced the Google Health Coach (formerly Fitbit Coach) and the Fitbit Air.